 These standards are recognized by language schools and other institutions that employ foreign English teachers as well as major bodies within the field.

-To learn more about accreditation and international standards for TEFL Certification, read What is Accreditation for TEFL Certification Really All About?
+Read more: What is Accreditation for TEFL Certification Really All About?

-First, it will provide you experience working with actual ESL students and this is critical for gaining the skills and comfort level you need to become a successful teacher.
+First, it will provide you experience working with actual ESL students, and this is critical for gaining the skills and comfort level you need to become a successful teacher.

 Second, thousands of language schools around the world do not recognize TEFL certifications that do not incorporate a practicum.

 A practicum should incorporate practice teaching and observation in a live setting with actual ESL students who are learning English as a second language.
 While role-playing with other teachers-in-training can be valuable, it is no substitute for practice teaching with actual ESL students.

 3. Going Cheap (really cheap) and Taking a $68 Groupon TEFL Class

 Let's be honest here.
 Do you think you can actually gain a recognized certification to teach English professionally in Germany, Japan or Dubai, or that you will receive the job placement assistance you need to get a job in Chile or South Korea, by taking a cheap course from a discount website that doesn't include live practice teaching?